MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure whether or not the antimalware service remains running when antivirus and antispyware security intelligence is disabled.
 It is recommended that this setting remain disabled.

 If you enable this setting, the antimalware service will always remain running even if both antivirus and antispyware security intelligence is disabled.